Jacque MacKinnon

-Jacque Harold MacKinnon (November 10, 1938 – March 6, 1975) was an American professional football player who was a tight end, playng most of his career in the American Football League (AFL) with the San Diego Chargers.
+Jacque Harold MacKinnon (November 10, 1938 – March 6, 1975) was an American professional football player who was a tight end, playing most of his career in the American Football League (AFL) with the San Diego Chargers.
 He also was a member of the Oakland Raiders in the National Football League (NFL) and the Southern California Sun in the World Football League (WFL).
 He played college football at Colgate University.

 Early years

 Born and raised in Dover, New Jersey, MacKinnon attended Dover High School.
 He was a running back in football, a sprinter in track and a center in basketball.

 He accepted a football scholarship from Colgate University, where he was a standout at halfback.

 Professional career

-MacKinnon was selected by the San Diego Chargers in the 33rd round (264th overall) of the 1962 AFL Draft and the Philadelphia Eagles in the 20th round (280th overall) of the 1961 NFL Draft.
-As the last player selected in the 1961 NFL Draft, he was designated Mr. Irrelevant, however, he is the only such player ever to be eventually selected as an All-Star.
+MacKinnon was selected by the San Diego Chargers in the 33rd round (264th overall) of the 1962 AFL draft and the Philadelphia Eagles in the 20th round (280th overall) of the 1961 NFL draft.
+As the last player selected in the 1961 NFL draft, he was designated Mr. Irrelevant, however, he was the only such player ever to be selected as an All-Star, before Brock Purdy in 2024.